IGVF-DACC/igvf-catalog/data/schemas/README.md

 ## Shared definitions and local overrides

+Give every property a human-readable `title` in Title Case, including nested properties.
+Use the same title for the same field name across all schemas.
+Expand terse abbreviations (for example, `chr` becomes `Chromosome`) while preserving scientific acronyms and names such as HGVS and AlphaMissense.
+Define shared titles in bases or mixins and inherit them rather than repeating them in local overrides.

 The eleven mixins cover `files_filesets`, `biological_context`, `biosample_term`,
 `treatments_term_ids`, `source`, `source_url`, `method`, `label`, `class`,
 `crispr_modality`, and `organism`.